husikl/ist_ros/README.md

 ## Usage

-ROS-IST can be used with or without ROS.
-For examples on how to run ROS-IST, please refer to the following files:
+IST-ROS can be used with or without ROS.
+For examples on how to run IST-ROS, please refer to the following files:

 - [GUI.md](GUI.md): Instruction for using Graphical User Interface .
-- [RunWithROS.md](RunWithROS.md): Instructions for running ROS-IST with ROS.
+- [RunWithROS.md](RunWithROS.md): Instructions for running IST-ROS with ROS.
-- [RunWithoutROS.md](RunWithoutROS.md): Instructions for running ROS-IST without ROS.
+- [RunWithoutROS.md](RunWithoutROS.md): Instructions for running IST-ROS without ROS.

 ### Interactive Target Selection through GUI